 At registration, you will be given the opportunity to submit a request for reasonable adjustments e.g. additional time to complete the various rounds of the Competition.

 We may request additional information from you throughout the Competition e.g. a CV.
-Sponsoring firms are highly interested in recruiting star performers, with many winners and non-winners offered training contracts each year the Competition has run, so documents such as your CV may be passed onto them.
+Sponsoring firms are highly interested in hiring star performers, with many winners and non-winners securing training contracts each year the Competition has run, so documents such as your CV may be passed onto them.